Near Mouth of Wilson in Grayson County, Virginia — The American South (Mid-Atlantic)

 Erected by The Crooked Road.

 Location.
 36° 36.74′ N, 81° 29.467′ W. Marker is near Mouth of Wilson, Virginia, in Grayson County.
 Marker is at the intersection of Highlands Parkway (U.S. 58) and Grayson Highland Lane, on the right when traveling west on Highlands Parkway.
+It is between Mouth of Wilson and Whitetop at the entrance to Grayson Highlands State Park.
 Touch for map.
-It is between Mouth of Wilson and Whitetop at the entrance to Grayson Highlands State Park.
 Marker is in this post office area: Mouth of Wilson VA 24363, United States of America.
+Touch for directions.

 Also see . . .